18F/handbook/docs/07-sales-and-marketing/california-agile/3-interview-preparation.md

 ## Step 2 - The interview was scheduled

-* If the client hasn’t notified the team by our projected date, send an email to the team with the status and state that we’re still waiting to hear back
+* If the client hasn't notified the team by our projected date, send an email to the team with the status and state that we're still waiting to hear back
     * Update the proposed timeline dates
 * The client notifies of the intent to interview with time slot options
     * The preferred time slot to interview is in the morning